adlrocha/pubsub-playground/README.md

 ```

 ### Why do I need this?
 So what is this tool for?
 What kind of learning can you take from it?
-You may be wondering.
 In my case it has
 been really fun to implement and play with it, and in your case it can be a great
-tool to understand how GossipSub works and behaves with networks of different size.
+tool to understand how GossipSub works and behaves with networks of different sizes.
 With GossipSub Playground you will be able to:
 * See the type of messages exchanged in a GossipSub network, and the amount of them
 required to deliver messages to subscribers.